Vinaròs: Calendar

-1st day (Friday): in the Town Hall, Carnival starts by a performance decorated with the Carnival's topic (In 2017 "Bollywood") and the "Carnestoltes" presentation ("Carnestoltes" is a huge wooden man dressed in a costume reflecting the Carnival's Topic).
+1st day (Friday): in the Town Hall, Carnival starts by a performance decorated with the Carnival's topic (In 2017 "Bollywood") and the "Carnestoltes" presentation ("Carnestoltes" is a large wooden man dressed in a costume reflecting the Carnival's Topic).
 Then, the Mayor and the queens open the Carnival's huts enclosure (in the Fóra Forat Walk where each night's parties are held.
-Each troupe has a hut with free entry where visitors can enjoy the night parties).
+Each troupe has a hut hosting parties open to the public).

-2nd day (Saturday): The Queen's Presentation, where they show their fantastic costumes to all the people (until this day, no one knows the form of the queen's costume).
-It's located on the old football pitch (Boverals H street / Football pitch street.
-It's placed in front of the river).
+2nd day (Saturday): The Queen's Presentation, where the costume the queen has made is revealed at the old football pitch.

-3rd day (Sunday): Flour's battle and Disguised pets Competition in the Carnival's huts enclosure (Fóra Forat Walk), placed in the Fóra Forat Walk both.
+3rd day (Sunday): Flour's battle and Disguised pets Competition in the Carnival's huts enclosure.

-4th day (Monday): dinner for the elderly.
+4th day (Monday): Dinner for the elderly.

-5th day (Tuesday): some troupes compete in the Karaoke Song Contest.
+5th day (Tuesday): Karaoke Song Contest.

-6th day (Wednesday): people dress up with thematic costumes reflecting the Carnival's theme and they enjoy the night at the Carnival's huts enclosure (Fóra Forat Walk).

-7th day (Thursday): everyone wears pajamas and enjoys the night at the Carnival's huts enclosure (Fóra Forat Walk).

-8th day (Friday): people wear costumes (There are people who, instead of buying a normal costume, design, make and sew up their own) and enjoy the night at the Carnival's huts enclosure (Fóra Forat Walk).
+6th-8th day (Wednesday-Friday): Attendees wear themed costumes and pajamas and visit the Carnival's huts enclosure (Fóra Forat Walk).

 9th day (Saturday) and 10th day (Sunday): on Saturday (7 p.m.) and Sunday (6 p.m.), troupes parade in a circuit through the major streets of Calle Pilar, Calle Pablo Ruiz Picasso, Calle San Francisco, Avenida País Valencià, Calle Arcipreste Bono, Plaza 1º de Mayo, Calle Costa y Borrás, Avenida País Valencià, Calle Arcipreste Bono, Calle Socorro, Plaza Jovellar and Calle Pilar.

 11th day (Monday): Carnival ends at the Town Hall and then the "Carnestoltes" are burned on the beach or in waste ground.

-Moreover, in August there's the Summer Carnival with The Queen's Presentation to show the tourists how Carnival is like in Vinaròs.
+Moreover, in August there's the Summer Carnival with The Queen's Presentation for tourists.